 The owners of both these beautiful dogs affectionately wonder if the union is the best of both worlds.
 Today, we will crack it down and find the answer for those who wish to own The Golden Shepherd.

 Because someone out there in the world concluded that German Shepherds and Golden Retrievers were not good enough on their own, they decided to mix the two and get an even superior existence in the process.
-Well, them and the world alike were not disappointed with the outcome.
-Consequently, this planet was graced with, what later came to be called The Golden Shepherd.

-An overview of German Shepherd and the Golden Retriever.
+An overview of German Shepherd and the Golden Retriever

 These belong to the Herding Group of dogs and came into being in Germany.
 In the late 1800s, a retired German military officer, Captain Max von Stephanitz, and his fellow breeders were aiming at making a hybrid dog that was ideal for herding.
-After mixing different types of dogs from the two districts of Germany, central and northern, the resultant creation was the forefather of today’s German Shepherd.

 The distinguishing qualities of German Shepherds included not just herding prowess but speed, strength, intelligence, stealth, and a higher intelligence quotient than any other dog and breeds alike and learning and following commands 90% more.
-This made it particularly popular with the police work and K-9 units.
-The job description includes detection of drugs and ammunition, conformation, guarding duties among many others.

-The Golden Retriever.
+The Golden Retriever

 It is a Scottish “gun dog” that is used to bring back or “retrieve”, if you will, a shot bird and other game during hunting, (or your newspaper or electricity bills, for all that matters) hence the name “Retriever”.
-Another large breed-sized dog comes in golden yellow and cream color.
+Another large breed-sized dog comes in golden yellow and cream colour.

-Because they are trained to be made use of during training, competitive occasions, and field-based work, it is naturally agile, fast, obedient, and great companions for the visually impaired.
-It is also employed by law enforcement agencies in search and rescue.
-It is one of the most favorite dogs in the United States and the third most popular in the world, for obvious reasons.
-With their loyalty, beautiful golden fur, mild temperament, cute short ears, winning smiles, and love for the families they are a part of, what’s not to love about these Goldens, right !
+It is one of the most favorite dogs in the US and the third most popular in the world, for obvious reasons.
+With their loyalty, beautiful golden fur, mild temperament, cute short ears, winning smiles, and love for the families they are a part of, what’s not to love about these Goldens, right!

-The Golden Shepherd.
+The Golden Shepherd

 The Golden Shepherd is a hybrid of two world-famous dogs, the Golden Retriever and the German Shepherd.
 While one is a hunting dog the other is herding, it naturally distinguishes in qualities specific to the parents but as a wholesome package, the Golden Retrievers are loyal, mentally stimulant, active, and big.